grawity/secretsd/README.md

     secretsd -k kwallet:
     secretsd -k exec:"pass Apps/secretsd"

 (As secretsd is supposed to be a background service, it is strongly advised to _not_ use an external program which would show interactive prompts.
-And in particular avoid those which use GnuPG pinentry or otherwise make use of libsecret, for hopefuly obvious reasons.)
+In particular avoid helpers which use libsecret, for hopefully obvious reasons – this includes GnuPG, as its Pinentry tries to load passphrases from libsecret!)

 Individually encrypted collections are not yet supported, but planned in the future.
-(This will most likely be a fully separate layer of encryption, in addition to the database key.)
+(This will most likely be a fully separate layer of encryption, using a password-derived key in addition to the database key.)